I offer remote sessions

 Benefits of Remote Counselling

-Remote counselling can make therapy easier to access, more flexible, and more comfortable - wherever you are.
-You can meet from home, work, or any private space, without the stress of travel or finding extra time in your day.
-Many people choose remote counselling because it fits around their life.
-There’s no commute or waiting room, just a regular time set aside for you.
-This can be especially helpful if you have caring responsibilities, a demanding job, or an unpredictable schedule.
+Remote counselling can make therapy easier to access, more flexible, and more comfortable, wherever you are.
+You can join from home, work, or any private space (even your car) without the stress of travel or finding extra time in your day.

 Fees & Contact

-Couples therapy are 60 minutes and £150
+Couples sessions: 60 minutes / £150

 Concessions are available on request